 Marlin hunters know that the Caribbean’s waters are where marlins like to go when they feel homesick, which is exactly why you need to get there, STAT, if you ever want to jot that experience down in your “done and dusted” list.

 Punta Cana is ideal for this since you’ll be able to board a game boat between the months of April and July.
 Another regular occurrence is the Sailfish which can be seen from time to time.
-Don’t despair, though: there are plenty of fish in the sea, and you’ll probably catch some billfish strikes, wahoo, or tuna, which are available by the dozens.
+Don’t despair, though: there is plenty of fish in the sea, and you’ll probably catch some billfish strikes, wahoo, or tuna, which are available by the dozens.

-Island paradise and a fishing experience that’s to be had nowhere else on earth, that’s about what sums up Belize’s fishing holes.
+Island paradise and fishing experience that’s to be had nowhere else on earth, that’s about what sums up Belize’s fishing holes.
 On offer here are bonefish, permit, and tarpon in abundance, just waiting to be reeled in.

 You probably won’t catch a trophy in these waters, but when it comes to thrilling slams, Belize is in a class of its own.
 Head here during the midsummer or late fall if you’re keen or catching the bigger tarpon, but keep in mind that year-round fishing is totally doable in Belize.